 Linking Words

 , a Pakistani student has some mandatory syllabus regarding religion in the university, despite his or her field of study, and these courses take at least two terms to complete.
-Providing these courses are substituted with some practical and beneficial courses, the student mentioned above can be more creative, capable, and useful in his or her future career because he or she has spent more time learning beneficial materials.
+Providing these courses are substituted with some practical and beneficial courses, the student mentioned above can be more creative, capable, and productive in his or her future career because he or she has spent more time learning beneficial materials.

 Linking Words